Cevapcici - a story from the Balkans

 Grill cevapcici on the gas grill with suitable side dishes:

-- Fresh salad: A simple salad of tomatoes, cucumbers and onions brings freshness to the plate.
-A drizzle of olive oil and a little salt is enough as a dressing.
+3. Fresh salad: A simple salad of tomatoes, cucumbers and onions brings freshness to the plate.
+A splash olive oil and a little salt are enough as a dressing.

 No matter whether you choose beer or water, ajvar or potato salad, the important thing is that you like it.
 Grilling cevapcici on the gas grill is definitely versatile.
 The pieces of meat can be combined with many different drinks and side dishes.